Protecting Your Computer

 A System Image Backup is a complete backup image of your hard disk (C:) that is stored in another location.
 You can create a System Image Backup using Windows Backup or the Control Panel.
 The backup image is written to another device: a secondary internal hard disk, or an external USB mass storage device (NTFS), or an SD card (NTFS), or a network storage device, or a Blu-Ray drive (as compressed BD-R or BD-RE discs).

 Creating a System Image is a standard feature in Windows 7.
-It is deprecated in Windows 8 and Windows 10.
+It is deprecated in Windows 10.
 See How to Create A System Image in Windows 7, 8, or 10.

 U-Recover: Access a system image as if it was a volume snapshot